ResourcesInsight

 Network Integrity KPIs

 Network integrity reflects a health system’s ability to retain patients within its defined provider network.
-Understanding patient retention enables providers to enhance care coordination by refining their referral processes and more efficiently utilizing resources.
-To accomplish this, health professionals must analyze their market share in the network by tracking patients through the continuum of care.
+Understanding patient retention enables providers to enhance care coordination by refining referral processes and using resources more efficiently.
+To accomplish this, health professionals need to track patients through the continuum of care.

-Arcadia Vista’s network integrity dashboard offers comprehensive insights into patient retention and leakage patterns.
-The dashboard offers both high-level summaries and granular analysis, including spending patterns in and out of the network during critical periods, such as the 90 days following new specialist visits.
+Arcadia’s network integrity dashboard offers comprehensive insights into patient retention and leakage patterns.
+The dashboard offers both high-level summaries and granular analysis, including spending patterns in and out of the network during critical periods, such as the 90 days following a new specialist visit.

 Healthcare organizations can use Arcadia’s Network Modeler to design, build, and evaluate networks at scale.
-Powered by data from over 745,000 providers nationwide, organizations can:
+Powered by data from more than 900,000 providers nationwide, organizations can:

 8. Polypharmacy